- December 11, 2017

-The impurities that a RO membrane goes through each day like lead, fluorides, magnesium salts, calcium, iron, arsenic and much more causes great harm to your health as well as your RO membrane.
+The impurities that a RO membrane goes through each day like lead, fluorides, magnesium salts, calcium, iron, arsenic and much more cause great harm to your health as well as your RO membrane.
 These type of matters are mostly found in groundwater and if it happens to be the source of water for your RO system then it is something you need to worry about as the RO membrane is the most critical part of any reverse osmosis system.
 As it is a thin film that is made up of microscopic pores, it can get contaminated by biological matters, minerals, suspended organic contaminants, and other particles.

 Not only this, due to all the particles getting blocked up , the membrane will not be able to effectively remove the salts from the water.
 This is the reason why you need to take care and remind yourself to change the RO membranes on regular basis.
 But the question arises, when is the right time to change your RO membrane?

-In this article I will be giving you some tips to know when it is the right time to replace your RO membrane.
+In this article, I will be giving you some tips to know when it is the right time to replace your RO membrane.
 Below are some situations that you need to keep in mind and if you face any of the problems listed below, it may be a sign that you need to replace your membrane now.

 Check the Water Pressure

 Check the pressure of your water as low water pressure is a clear sign that there is some problem with your RO water purifier system.
-Water pressure below 40 psi is an indication that that your RO membrane needs to be replaced.
+Water pressure below 40 psi is an indication that your RO membrane needs to be replaced.

 Taste and Smell your water